iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.2/report.md

 <img src="2_star_reviews_wordcloud.png" alt="gov.nc.dhhs.exposurenotification 2 reviews"/>
 </p>

+> Cool idea if it worked.
+I was diagnosed with COVID last Friday.
+The next day I tried to "notify others" of my positive result bit it requires a PIN number.
+It's been a week and I still don't have a PIN number in order to notify others of my positive result.<br> :date: __2020-12-11 15:39:59__

+> A small percentage of people are downloading this for Android (can't speak for iOS), and such a small percentage of people are actually tested daily in this state.
+It's more like a gimmick app unless everyone downloads and everyone gets weekly testing.
+So no way to know if this approach to contact tracing is working.<br> :date: __2020-12-07 14:45:11__

 > I installed this app at the beginning of November, and that was the only time it checked for exposures.
 What use is that?
 I could not find a way to manually check either.<br> :date: __2020-11-27 04:56:58__

-> Such a small percentage of people are downloading this for Android (can't speak for iOS), and such a small percentage of people are actually tested daily in this state.
-It's more like a gimmick app unless everyone downloads and everyone gets weekly testing.
-So no way to know if this approach to contact tracing is working.<br> :date: __2020-11-25 00:49:26__

 > Exposure last checked: October 31, 2020 8:15am.
 It's November 23 now.
 I thought this app was a great idea.
 But now I have some random app that is connected to my Bluetooth 24/7 and I'm deleting it.<br> :date: __2020-11-23 16:41:06__